faiyazdev/20-days-of-javascript/day-06/ANSWERS.md

 ### What is lexical scope? (detailed definition)

 **Lexical scope** means that the scope of a variable is determined by **where it is written in the source code** — not where the function is called from or when it runs.

-The word *lexical* refers to the **lexing/parsing phase** — the stage where the JS engine reads your code before executing it.
-During this phase, the engine sees the physical structure of your code and determines which variables belong to which scope.

-In simple terms:
-> **Your scope is decided at the time you write the code, not at the time you run it.**
+So Lexical scope determines which parent/outer scopes a function can access based on where it is defined

 ```js
 let name = "global";